Jhojhu Kalan: Administration

 Jhojhu Kalan represents 13 Sangwan villages under "Sangwan Chalisi (40)".
 The village has contributed many soldiers to the Indian Army.
 It has common facilities including a senior secondary school for boys and girls, a girls' college, a CSD chinkara canteen and an ex para military canteen, a civil hospital, public schools, local telephone and mobile exchanges, several banks like State Bank of India and central bank of India and Sarv Haryana gramin Bank and an electricity hub.
 It has four strong private senior secondary schools: Arya Senior Secondary School, N.R.J.
 Senior secondary school, Vivekanand Memorial Public School and KCM senior secondary school.

-Villagers go on a hill outside the village for religious worship which they call "Dohla and Gufadhari".
+Villagers go on a hill outside the village for religious worship which they call "Dada Dohla Mandir and Gufadhari".

-Dohla is surrounded by other mountains which look very beautiful.
-Dada Dohla Temple is situated near Jhojhu which is worshipped by Sangwan clan in the region.
+Dada Dohla Mandir is a Hindu temple in village Mehra, Charkhi Dadri, Haryana.
+It is an important place of worship and attracts devotees, especially during full moon (Purnima) of every month.
+Dada Dohla Mandir is surrounded by other mountains which look very beautiful.
+Dada Dohla Mandir is situated in village Mehra near Jhojhu which is worshipped by people from the 40 villages in the region.

 The area has many small and big aravali mountain ranges and known for stone mining.
 There are hundreds of stone crushers in the area.